-- Steering

-- Controlling accelerator

-- Signaling

-- Controlling brake pedal

-- Operating clutch (if applicable)

-- Operating gearshift (if applicable)

-- Observing other traffic

-- Observing signal lights, stop signs, other traffic control devices

-- Making decisions (whether to stop, turn, speed up, slow down, etc.)
+- Observing signal lights, stop signs, other traffic control devices - Making decisions (whether to stop, turn, speed up, slow down, etc.)

-- Many other things

 In order to drive safely, a driver must be able to divide attention among all of these various activities.

 Under the influence of alcohol or many drugs, a person's ability to divide attention becomes impaired.

 The impaired driver tends to concentrate on certain parts of driving and to disregard other parts.